 Diameter of orbit (diameter of annual circle) of our planet Neptune is less than a billion verstax.
 And this is the dimension of our planet system (not counting Little Vulcan).
 Distance of the nearest solar systems is around 40 trillion versts, i.s., is it some 40,000 times greater than dimensions of our system.
 In general, the distance to neighboring solar systems on an average is near 400 trillion billion [versts], i.e., 400,000 times greater than the diameter of our system.
+Hence, it is clear that dimensions of solar systems are very small as compared to space dividing them.
+Between them are terrifying ether deserts.

-^{}Translation Editor's Note: 1 werst = 3500 feet, i.e., .66 mils.
+^{}Translation Editor's Note: 1 verst = 3500 feet, i.e., .66 mils.